simon-wh/66-Days/Portfolio A/Development Testing.md

 ### Testing framework to develop the tests

 We will take advantage of the JUnit framework to test our components, namely the JUnit assertions.
-We can use assertions on the habit manager to make sure that `CoreHabit` can be stored and read correctly, by feeding a sample `CoreHabit` storing it, and asserting that reading it back in generates the same result, which is also the same technique that can be used to assure that the course content is correct.
+We can use assertions on the habit manager to make sure that `CoreHabit` can be stored and read correctly, by feeding a sample `CoreHabit` storing it, and asserting that reading it back in generates the same result, which is also the same technique that can be used to assure that the course content, and other information retrieved from the server is correct.
 We can also assert that if we feed in a `CoreHabit` with sample specifications, then the habit manager can refer to and return any information that we require, e.g. if the Habit is checked.

 ### Challenges that may affect the testability of the components

+There may be issues should we wish to test that the widgets within flutter function appropriately according to the underlying logic classes in our application.
+To overcome this issue we will make use of flutters built in library for widget testing to ensure that values update correctly and hence show that if our logic tests pass, and the our tests for the widgets show that values within the code update appropriately, then our code should be tested to an approriate degree.